MarkovShield/mod_mshield/documentations/INSTALLATION.md

     * [Installation itself](#markdown-header-installation-itself)

 ## The smooth way
-Using this way you won't have to install multiple requirements.
+By using this way you don't have to install multiple requirements.

 ### Prerequisites
 The only prerequisite is that you need `docker` installed on your system.